Wedding Videographer Northern Ireland

 Traditional Wedding Videos with a hint of Cinematic

-I have a passion for creating modern, high-end cinematic films (which I call Cinematic NI) that capture memories.
-I am aiming to film cinematically, as I’m not interested in filming like on a large camcorder from yesteryear, where everything is in focus all the time.
-I am to film in a cinematic way, but what does this mean?
+I love creating modern, high-end cinematic films (which I call Cinematic NI) that capture the day.
+I aim to film in a cinematic way, but what does this mean?
 It has more to do with your 8 to 15-minute highlights film than your actual videos, which are usually filmed traditionally.
 You need a good quality lens for this, as you need to film mostly wide open at f/1.8 aperture, preferably with some movement and with something in the foreground that can be blurred out (which is why filming wide open at f/1.8 is ideal).
 A basic video just doesn’t cut it, I’m afraid.

 It’s not just the way your cinematic film has been filmed; it’s also the way it’s been edited.
-Basic videographers don’t spend much time editing - very little, which is a shame.
-On the other hand, cinematographers spend a lot of time in post-production editing to create a more polished cinematic or traditional film.
+Cheap videographers don’t spend much time editing - very little, which is a shame.
+On the other hand, cinematographers spend a lot of time in post-production editing to create a more polished film.
 There’s quite a big difference.
-I use the latest Apple iMac computer, along with Adobe Premiere Pro, to edit your videos.